The Society for Army Historical Research Essay Prize Competition Rules

 The target length of the essay shall be about 3000 words.
 Essays that are shorter than 2500 words and longer than 3500 words will not be considered.
 A Bibliography (the provision of which is mandatory) and references should not be included in the word count, nor should text associated with features such as maps, diagrams, and tables.
 All content contributes toward the overall evaluation of the essay.

 Each entrant is required to submit his/her respective Essay electronically by email to Dr. Ilya Berkovich at email@example.com by the deadline of 15 February to be considered for the previous year’s Competition.
 The essay must be in Microsoft Word or PDF format.
-Essays will not be accepted unless they contain, on the first page, a completed form provided in Annex A.
+Essays will not be accepted unless they contain, on the first page, a completed form entry form - downloadable here.
+Enquiries prior to submission, for example but not exclusively, for clarification of these rules, should be directed to Mr Phil McCarty at firstname.lastname@example.org.

 The essay should follow the following stipulations: